mockito/shipkit/docs/design-specs/shipping-javadoc.md

 ### Example implementation

-Example implementation is for guidance only.
+Example implementation is for guidance only, optional when reviewing this design spec.

 New “org.shipkit.javadoc" plugin